1shashank-supreme/community-starter-kit/README.md

 1. Sensitive data must be protected.
 2. Must not allow the restricted sites to get over.
   1. Including one which is not meant for others.

-1. [Install the bot](https://github.com/apps/welcome) on the intended repositories.
-The plugin requires the following **Permissions and Events**:

 - Pull requests: Read & Write
 - Issues: Read & Write